Li Keqiang: Economy

-Reduction of bureaucracy
+Li emphasized urbanization as a key driver of economic growth during his tenure.
+Li encouraged the policy of "mass entrepreneurship and innovation", which sought to explore new avenues of economic growth, such as e-commerce, at a time when traditional models appeared to lose momentum.
+He also promoted tax cuts; from 2015 to 2020, the government cut 7.6 trillion yuan of taxes and fees, decreasing the ratio of government tax revenues to GDP down by 3 percent to 15.2 percent.

+Bureaucracy

-Li is especially critical of unnecessary government bureaucracy, particularly at the grassroots level.
-He believes that many lower-level officials fail to provide services to the public in an effective manner.
+Li was critical of unnecessary government bureaucracy, particularly at the grassroots level.
+He stated his belief that many lower-level officials fail to provide services to the public in an effective manner.
 Regarding his disdain for the matter, Li's many quotable anecdotes have become viral.
-Li referred to a case in which a citizen filling out a form to travel overseas (normal in the PRC) had to write down an emergency contact (the citizen put down their mother as the contact), and the government official overseeing the matter asked the citizen to provide a notarized document to "prove your mom is your mom."
+In May 2015, Li referred to a case in which a citizen filling out a form to travel overseas (normal in the PRC) had to write down an emergency contact (the citizen put down their mother as the contact), and the government official overseeing the matter asked the citizen to provide a notarized document to "prove your mom is your mom."
 Li called this incident "absolutely preposterous".
 In another case, he referred to a grassroots civil servant who asked for proof that a one-year old does not have a criminal record in order to deliver a government service.
 In yet another case, Li referred to a senior citizen applying for welfare benefits being forced by government employees to provide proof that "they are still alive."
 Regarding the latter two incidents, Li said, "this is not a joke, it's all real!"